 Chances are, you don’t know how to analyze the match, so taking about the players is a good choice.
 And retired legends are the safest if you can’t be bothered to keep up with the results:

-When I first began to watch soccer, France is still Zidane’s team.
+When I first began to watch soccer, France was still Zidane’s team.
 How time flies！

 Wǒ gāng kāishǐ kàn qiú de shíhou fǎguó duì hái shì Qídánèi dāngjiā ne, zhēn shì shíguāng fēishì!